ckeditor/ckeditor4-docs/guides/widget_sdk/tutorial_2/README.md

 Instead of creating a new plugin, this time we are going to expand on the functionality of the [Simple Box widget plugin created in the previous installment](#!/guide/widget_sdk_tutorial_1) of the widget tutorial series.

 <p class="tip">
 	We need to start where we previously left off.
-You can <a href="https://github.com/ckeditor/ckeditor-docs-samples/tree/master/tutorial-simplebox-1">download the whole plugin folder</a> including the icon, the fully commented source code, and a working sample.
+You can <a href="https://github.com/ckeditor/ckeditor-docs-samples/tree/master/tutorial-simplebox-1">download the entire plugin folder</a> including the icon, the fully commented source code, and a working sample.
 If you have any doubts about the installation process, see the <a href="https://github.com/ckeditor/ckeditor-docs-samples/blob/master/README.md">instructions</a>.
 </p>

 Should you have any questions about the content of the existing plugin and its configuration, refer to the [Creating a Simple CKEditor Widget (Part 1)](#!/guide/widget_sdk_tutorial_1) tutorial.